Tekali7/Fitness-Guide/README.md

 ### Visitor goals

-- As a visitor, I want to easily understand the main purpose of the website.
+- As a visitor, I want to easily calculate my BMI.

-- As a visitor, I want to quickly understand the objective of the game.
+- As a visitor, I want to quickly see and understand the different ranges of the BMI.

-- As a visitor, I want to be instructed of the controls.
+- As a visitor, I want to get a strength reference tailored to me.

-- As a visitor, I want to be able to use more than just one button to control the player.
+- As a visitor, I want to get strength references for different exercises compared to the average lifter.

-- As a visitor, I want to see the highest score I managed to get.
+- As a visitor, I want to easily switch between the Strength Guide and the BMI Calculator for comfortable navigation/use.

 # Features

-The website consists of one page with numerous features which offer the user a pleasant website experience.
+The app consists of one terminal with numerous features which offer the user a pleasant user experience.

-## Header/Navigation
+## Welcome screen

 The title of the game is a link that leads back to the start of the page.
 When clicked, the user can restart the game and refresh their memory of the instructions.
 ![Header](assets/readme-imgs/header.PNG)